 Introduction:

-- Begin by explaining to the students that a sentence is a group of words that makes sense and tells a complete thought.
+- Explain that a sentence is a group of words that makes complete sense and expresses a complete thought.

-- Give a simple example of a sentence, such as “I like to play.”
+- Share a simple example of a sentence, such as "I like to play outside."

 Bible Reference: